Narendra Modi: 2014 Indian general election

 Narendra Modi hands over his resignation as Maninagar MLA to the Speaker of the Gujarat Vidhan Sabha Vajubhai Vala.
 Chief Minister of Gujarat Anandiben Patel also seen in image.

 On 12 September 2013, Modi was named the BJP's candidate for prime minister ahead of the 2014 Lok Sabha election.
 According to Ram Madhav, Modi "enjoyed the support of the people who wanted change" Several BJP leaders, including BJP founding member L. K. Advani who cited concern with leaders who were "concerned with their personal agendas", expressed opposition to Modi's candidature.
 Modi played a dominant role in the BJP's 2009 general election campaign.
-Although initially Swaraj endorsed Modi as prime minister, she later opposed declaring the candidature of Modi as it could be too early.
+Although Sushma Swaraj initially endorsed Modi as prime minister, she later opposed declaring the candidature of Modi as it could be too early.
 However, despite all the resistance, Rajnath Singh managed to pursue a lot of leaders and ensure that Modi becomes the official PM candidate of BJP.
 Several people who voted for the BJP stated they would have voted for another party if Modi had not been the prime-ministerial candidate.
 The focus on Modi as an individual was unusual for a BJP election campaign.
 The election was described as a referendum on Narendra Modi.

 Modi meets his mother after winning the 2014 Indian general election.

 During the campaign, Modi focused on corruption scandals under the previous Congress government, and played on his image as a politician who had created a high rate of GDP growth in Gujarat.
 He projected himself as a person who could bring about "development" without focusing on specific policies.
 His message found support among young and middle-class people.
 The BJP under Modi was able to downplay concerns about the protection of religious minorities and Modi's commitment to secularism, areas in which he had previously received criticism.
 Prior to the election, Modi's media image had centred around his role in the 2002 Gujarat riots but during the campaign, the BJP focused on Modi's neoliberal ideology and the Gujarat model of development.
 The BJP sought to identify itself with political leaders who publicly opposed Hindu nationalism, including B. R. Ambedkar, Subhas Chandra Bose and Ram Manohar Lohia.
 Hindutva remained a part of the campaign; BJP leaders used Hindutva-based rhetoric in several states.
 Communal tensions were played upon, especially in Uttar Pradesh and Northeast India.
 A proposal for the controversial Uniform Civil Code was a part of the BJP's election manifesto.